hacs/documentation/documentation/navigation/installed.md

 Orange | Update pending
 Red | Restart pending, or not loaded.

-If you hoover over the icon you will also see a short description.
+If you hover over the icon you will also see a short description.